mu-senpai/mu-senpai/README.md

 - 👯 I’m looking to collaborate on **front-end related projects**.

-- 🤝 I’m looking for help with **learning MERN stack we development**.
+- 🤝 I’m looking for help with **learning MERN stack web development**.

 - 💬 Ask me about **JavaScript, Tailwind CSS**.